trissylegs/rust-drm/README.md

 # Rust DRM

 Rust DRM provides a Rust interface to the Direct Rendering Manager API in Linux.
-This uses ioctl's to talk to DRM driver in order to get the current state of screens, perform mode setting, get vsync timing and allocate dumb buffers.
+This uses ioctl's to talk to a DRM driver in order to get the current state of screens, perform mode setting, get vsync timing and allocate dumb buffers.

-(Nothing to do with Digital (Rights|Restrictions) Management.)
+(Nothing to do with Digital Rights Management.)

 ## To use